 NOTE: You can see when a touchpoint is defined in the top right corner of the screen.

-For each time period, by clicking View, you can further drill in to see the list with unique contacts that hit the touchpoint.
+For each time period, by clicking View, you can further drill in to see the list with unique visitors that hit the touchpoint.

 You also see the Attribution to conversion summary.
 For more information, see Attribution by conversions.